GOAL: To express in images my experience of the relationship between people; the relationship between man and nature.

 Reality and Beyond at Museum Africa, Johannesburg, 2009

-My photo, The Eye, was selected as Cover on the book, along with other photos of the author, Dawn Garisch: Dance with Suitcase; A Memoir resting on Movement, Tiber Tree Press, Cape Town.
+My photo, Shadow of The Eye, was selected as Cover on the book, along with other photos by the author, Dawn Garisch: Dance with Suitcase; A Memoir resting on Movement, Tiber Tree Press, Cape Town.
 Nov 2013

 Local media - magazines and newspapers : Earthyear, De Kat, Rapport, Beeld, Die Burger, Die Volksblad, Conde Nast House and Garden, South African Country Life, Flamingo Airline inflight magazine (frontpage photo and lead article).